Updated: June 2025

 • Solution is affordable.

 As I can affirm, establishing a website on AWS EC2 can be a little intimidating at first to setup, configure, backup, and operate … even for people with good Linux and IT skills.
 Fortunately, effective help is just a few clicks away.
 This post is the first of a 6-post series with step-by-step procedures that I follow to setup WordPress on AWS for websites.
-As such, these posts provide a detailed procedure for me to reuse and for others to reference.
+As such, these posts provide a detailed procedure for me to reuse and for others to reference while creating their sites.
 As with all projects, I am an advocate of incremental testing – confirming success at intermediate points in a multiple-step complex process.

 Note: The original version for this series was written in 2016 with EC2 servers running Ubuntu 16.04.
-This series has been completely updated in late 2020.
+This series has been completely updated in mid-2025.
 An example website, Seattle Hobbies, will be used throughout this series.
 The development of the Seattle Hobbies website assumes a simple low-maintenance website with low visitor count with no auto-scaling or redundancy.
 As such, implementation and configuration are easy.
-I will most likely seek the support of web-dev experts if I want to establish a more sophisticated website that handles commerce or has significant traffic with lots of site visitors.
+I will most likely seek the support of professional web-dev experts if I want to establish a more sophisticated website that handles commerce or has significant traffic with lots of site visitors.

 Configuration Overview: